apayne/nss_userdir/README.md

 # Attribution

-The original userdir webpage is more or less lost to antiquity, but the original format (and concepts) can be found on arhive.org at the following web address:
+The original userdir webpage is more or less lost to antiquity, but the original format (and concepts) can be found at the following web
+address:

 * http://web.archive.org/web/20120223133916/http://dren.ch/userdir/